bob-erdman/developer-dot/avatax/errors/EcmsSstCertsRequired.md

 ## Explanation

-As part of complieance with the Streamlined Sales Tax program rules, the `EcmsSstCertsRequired` field must be set to true.
+As part of compliance with the Streamlined Sales Tax program rules, the `EcmsSstCertsRequired` field must be set to true.
 Check the request for this field and set it to true.